Nile Wilson

 Nile Michael Wilson (born 17 January 1996) is a former British artistic gymnast.
 He won an Olympic bronze medal in the men's horizontal bar at the 2016 Summer Olympics; he was a world medallist as a member of the silver-medal winning British team at the 2015 World Artistic Gymnastics Championships, the first world men's team medal in British gymnastics history.

 A five-time Commonwealth Games champion, he won the all-around title in 2018, and is a former European horizontal bar champion, the first Briton to win the title.
 In January 2021, Wilson announced his retirement from competitive gymnastics due to injuries and mental health concerns.
-In March 2023, he won the fifteenth series of Dancing on Ice with dance partner Lexi Whitman.
+In March 2023, he won the fifteenth series of Dancing on Ice with dance partner Olivia Smart.

-Personal life
+Early life

-Wilson was born 17 January 1996 in Leeds to Sally and Neil Wilson and is the great nephew of Duncan Fearnley.
+Wilson was born on 17 January 1996 in Leeds to Sally and Neil Wilson and is the great nephew of Duncan Fearnley.
 He has a sister, Joanna.
 He attended 'Farsley Farfield' Primary School and Pudsey Grangefield School.